KRFOSS/kali-docs/usb/live-usb-install-with-windows/index.md

 The specifics of this procedure will vary depending on whether you're doing it on a [Linux](/docs/usb/live-usb-install-with-linux/), [macOS/OS X](/docs/usb/live-usb-install-with-mac/), or [Windows](/docs/usb/live-usb-install-with-windows/) system.

-{{% notice info %}}
-During this procedure, you might see some warnings telling you that Kali Linux contains malware, trojan, virus or whatever.
-This message usually comes from Windows Defender or USB Defender, or a third-party antivirus.
-Those warnings are expected: Kali Linux is packed with pentesting tools that are likely to be flagged as malware.
-Just ignore the warnings.
-{{% /notice %}}

 ## What You'll Need

 1. A _[verified](/docs/introduction/download-official-kali-linux-images/)_ copy of the [appropriate ISO image](/docs/introduction/what-image-to-download/) of the latest Kali build image for the system you'll be running it on.